 Boric acid is readily and completely absorbed in humans and animals following oral administration.

-Dermal absorption through intact skin is very low in all species evaluated including rats, rabbits, new-born infants and adult humans, although dermal absorption may occur through damaged or abraded skin.
+Dermal absorption through intact skin was very low in all species evaluated, including rats, rabbits and humans (both infants and adult).
+Dermal absorption may occur through damaged or abraded skin.